-HEY!
 What’s your hair type???

 But contrary to popular belief, it’s not all about hair type.
 In fact, your hair has other characteristics that are even more important to know in your natural hair journey.

-So… what is porosity?
+What is hair porosity?

 Porosity is very simple to determine: there are three tests you can do right now!